roman-milk/roman-milk.github.io/catching-mommy-lesb.md

+===

- ****** Catching Mommy: Housewife Lesbians ****** bysilkstockingslover© I slapped her ass and once she was gone I went to grab the video camera I planned to hide in my room, assuming the bitch would humiliate my mother on my bed again.
+I slapped her ass and once she was gone I went to grab the video camera I planned to hide in my room, assuming the bitch would humiliate my mother on my bed again.
 I set it up and hid it pretty well in the corner, taking the remote with me.

  I went into mom's room just in time to see her finish putting on the dark beige pantyhose that really brought out her legs.
 She turned to me and asked, clearly insecure, "How do I look?"